KediOtu/blood-transfusion-service-center-exercise/README.md

 **Logistic_Reg_5:** While splitting the data I chose a random state number.
 So the data will split in the same way every time.
 Also I found a more easy way to handle the missing values.

 **Logisti_Regression:** :warning:THIS IS THE FINAL FORM OF MY LOGISTIC REGRESSION MODEL FOR THIS DATASET:warning: I fixed some of my mistakes.
 I'm not sure how accurate it is but I'm leaving the code like this for now.
-I will try K-Fold Classification with the same dataset.
+I will try K-Fold Cross Validation with the same dataset.